 A: Parking is available at the Meridian Civic Center.

 Q: How much are the tickets?

 A: Individual tickets are available for $50 each.
-Tickets can be purchased at the museum, the day of the event, or online (coming soon)!
+Tickets can be purchased at the museum, the day of the event, or online (see the link above)!